Lutrix1121/YT_video_downloader/README.md

 - Install pytubefix: `pip install pytubefix`
 - Check that tkinter is available (try `python -m tkinter`)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## Future Enhancements

-- [ ] Support for downloading audio-only files
-- [ ] Batch download multiple videos
-- [ ] Download quality selection
-- [ ] Playlist support
-- [ ] Download history
-- [ ] Custom file naming
-- [ ] Progress bar in the GUI

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPL v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer